0xskynet/ESP-Parking-Assistant/README.md

 ## ESP Parking Assistant (Forked)

 This is a customized fork of the [ESP-Parking-Assistant](https://github.com/Resinchem/ESP-Parking-Assistant) project.
-The original project provides a visual parking aid using an ultrasonic distance sensor.
+The original project provides a visual parking aid using LED strip and distance sensors.

 ### Changes in This Fork:
 - Replaced TFmini-s Micro Lidar sensor with **HC-SR04 ultrasonic sensor** for distance measurement.